manavm17/TexMin_Research_Project/README.md

 • Delivered a scalable and practical solution that is easily deployable, ensuring accessibility and practicality for daily operations in mining environments.

-• Tech Stack - ython, LSTMs, Time Series Analysis, MS-Excel
+• Tech Stack - Python, LSTMs, Time Series Analysis, MS-Excel

 Since it was a classified project, I don't have access to the original data and codebase, but I am attaching the solution that was the heart of the project.